mmolari/nanopore-basecalling/README.md

 ## Archive the run

 After basecalling is complete, the script `scripts/archive_run.py` can be used to archive the reads in an experiment folder.
+It requires `pandas` to be installed.
+This can simply be installed with `conda install -c conda-forge pandas`.
 The script has the following usage:

 ```
-usage: archive_run.py [-h] --reads_fld READS_FLD --param_file PARAM_FILE --archive_fld ARCHIVE_FLD
+usage: archive_run.py [-h] --reads_fld READS_FLD --param_file PARAM_FILE [--archive_fld ARCHIVE_FLD] [--overwrite] [--only_barcodes [ONLY_BARCODES ...]]
-                      [--allow_missing_barcodes ALLOW_MISSING_BARCODES] [--skip_present_barcodes SKIP_PRESENT_BARCODES]

 Script used to archive the results of basecalling in the experiment folder.
-It subdivides the reads in folders based on the experiment id,
+It subdivides the reads in folders based on the experiment id, creating symlinks
-creating symlinks to the original files.
-It also creates (or updates) a sample_info.csv file containing the information on the samples
+to the original files.
+It also creates (or updates) a sample_info.csv file
-stored in each folder.
+containing the information on the samples stored in each folder.

 optional arguments:
   -h, --help            show this help message and exit